pydantic/pydantic-ai/docs/agents.md

     Note over Agent: Game session complete
 ```

-### Registering Function tools via the argument
+### Registering Function Tools via kwarg

-As well as using the decorators, we can also register tools via the `tools` argument to the [`Agent` constructor][pydantic_ai.Agent.__init__].
+As well as using the decorators, we can register tools via the `tools` argument to the [`Agent` constructor][pydantic_ai.Agent.__init__].
 This is useful when you want to re-use tools, and can also give more fine-grained control over the tools.

 ```py title="dice_game_tool_kwarg.py"
 import random